Market Analysts see Dow Inc. [DOW] falling to $55. Time to buy?

 Sponsored

-“The automotive industry needs to collaborate across the entire value chain, including public-private partnerships.
-Historically, companies have tried to solve challenges in isolation and that is not going to work in the future.”.
+We have a responsibility to lift stigma, address challenges, and empower culturally diverse voices.

-It opened the trading session at $50.42, the shares rose to $51.49 and dropped to $50.20, the range by which the price of stock traded the whole day.
-The daily chart for DOW points out that the company has recorded 4.18% gains over the past six months.
-However, it is still -19.76% lower than its most recent low trading price.
+The stocks have a year to date performance of 5.10 percent and weekly performance of 2.08 percent.
+The stock has been moved at 4.13 percent over the last six months.
+The stock has performed 5.20 percent around the most recent 30 days and changed 0.09 percent over the most recent 3-months.

-If we look at the average trading volume of 4.59M shares, DOW reached to a volume of 4733869 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.54M shares, DOW reached to a volume of 3364235 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Dow Inc. [DOW]:
+Here’s what leading stock market gurus have to say about Dow Inc. [DOW]:

 BofA Securities have made an estimate for Dow Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on June 22, 2023.

-Dow Inc. [DOW] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.69.
-With this latest performance, DOW shares dropped by -0.73% in over the last four-week period, additionally plugging by 4.18% over the last 6 months – not to mention a drop of -6.48% in the past year of trading.
+Dow Inc. [DOW] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.08.
+With this latest performance, DOW shares gained by 5.20% in over the last four-week period, additionally plugging by 4.13% over the last 6 months – not to mention a rise of 1.42% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Dow Inc. [DOW] shares currently have an operating margin of +9.37 and a Gross Margin at +13.81.
 Dow Inc.’s Net Margin is presently recorded at +8.01.